educastroa/credit-risk-classification/Credit_Risk/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* The purpose of this analisys is to understand how accurately the regular logistic regretion model and the oversized logistic regretion model can predict high and low risk class loans.

+* The financial information used as sample data is high and low risk loan information.
+The goal was to create a accurate model to predict high and low risk loans.

+* We went through reading and undestanding the csv file.
+Subsequently, spliting the data between test and train data.
+Next, instantiating the a logistic regreation model fitting the train data.
+Finally, made predictions using the test data previously split and verifying the model accuracy for both oversized and original data

+* We used both regular data and oversized data to fit the logistic regretion model

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1:
+* Regular Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * Accuracy - 94%, Precision class 0 - 100%, Precision class 87% and Recall scores 94%.

-* Machine Learning Model 2:
+* Oversized Machine Learning Model 2:
-  * Description of Model 2 Accuracy, Precision, and Recall scores.
+  * Accuracy - 96%, Precision class 0 - 100%, Precision class 87% and Recall scores 100%.

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+* THe oversized model seem to be more reliable when trying to predict low and high risk loans.
+Not only it has higher accuracy, scoring 96% on balanced accuracy but it scores higher on recall as well.